- Visualiser tool - how legislative drafters can use it

 - see above for how we are building on this to give pop-ups for defined terms.

-What would the imaginary tool do?
+What would the imaginary full IDE-like tool do?

 - The tool would help the drafter to be rigorous in creating (and marking up for computer readability) -